 holds all the un-sharded collections in that database.

 Diagram of a primary shard.
 A primary shard contains non-sharded collections as well as chunks of documents from sharded collections.
 Shard A is the primary shard.

 To change the primary shard for a database, use the

 The movePrimary command can be expensive because it

 copies all non-sharded data to the new shard.
 During this time,

 this data will be unavailable for other operations.

-When you deploy a new sharded cluster, the “first” shard
+When you deploy a new sharded cluster with shards that were

-sharding.
-Databases created subsequently may reside on any shard in the
+subsequently may reside on any shard in the cluster.

 Use the sh.status() method in the mongo shell to